 We recorded this on a beach in Mexico to talk all about travelling, airplanes, and cruiseships.
 Plus we open the mailbag to read a comment about our last episode, Playing the Gimp Card.read more

 Hi!
 We’re Tod and Jocelyn!
-Thanks for listening to our podcast!
+Jocelyn is a scientist and Tod runs a social media agency.
 We’d love to hear from you.
 Don’t forget to subscribe using either of the options above!

 iTunesTo subscribe free in iTunes, click the button below, then click the “View in iTunes” button.